duckdb/duckdb_iceberg/README.md

 and their commitment to open source enabling us to share this extension with the community.

 # Dependencies

+## building
 This extension has several dependencies.
-To build it, either install them manually, or use vcpkg to do dependency management.
-To install vcpkg check out the docs [here](https://vcpkg.io/en/getting-started.html).
+Currently, the main way to install them is through vcpkg.
+To install vcpkg, check out the docs [here](https://vcpkg.io/en/getting-started.html).
+Note that this extension contains a custom vcpkg port that overrides the existing 'avro-cpp' port of vcpkg.
+The reason for this is that the other versions of avro-cpp have some issue that seems to cause issues with the avro files produced by the spark iceberg extension.

+## test data generation
+To generate test data, the script in 'scripts/test_data_generator' is used to have spark generate some test data.
+This is based on pyspark 3.4, which you can install through pip.

 # Building the extension
 To build the extension with vcpkg, you can build this extension using: